conda/conda/docs/source/py2or3.rst

     $ conda install python=3.5

-Next, let's take a look at :doc:`r-and-r-essentials`.
+Next, let's take a look at :doc:`using/pkgs`.